A former schoolmate’s private message contains a request to a topic for my next blog post.

 Related Post: What Having Less Money Taught Me

 Journaling made me express myself better

-Before I started taking journaling seriously, I feel like I was just like a child who’d resort to fuzzing and crying if I didn’t get what I want.
+Before I started taking journaling seriously, I felt like I was just like a child who’d resort to fuzzing and crying if I didn’t get what I want.